 Pulse Wave Velocity

-For pulse wave velocity, choice in consumer tools is considerably more limited than the sitation for pulse wave velocity.
+For pulse wave velocity, choice in consumer tools is considerably more limited.
 Again, carefully note whether or not a device and matching application will deliver the actual underlying data used in research papers rather than a made-up vendor aggregate rating.
 I was reduced to trying a fingertip device, the iHeart, picked as being more reliable and easier to use than the line of scales that measure pulse wave velocity.
 Numerous sources suggest that decently reliable pulse wave velocity data from non-invasive devices is only going to be obtained by measures at the aorta and other core locations, or when using more complicated regulated medical devices that use cuffs and sensors at several places on the body.

 Still, less reliable data can be smoothed out to some degree by taking the average of measures over time, and being consistent about position, finger used for a fingertip device, time of day, and so forth when the measurement is taken.
 It is fairly easy to demonstrate the degree to which these items can vary the output - just use the fingertip device on different fingers in succession and observe the result.
 All of this is a trade-off.
 A good approach is to take two measures at one time, using the same finger of left and right hand, as a way to demonstrate consistency.
 While testing an iHeart device in this way, I did indeed manage to obtain consistent and sensible data, though there is a large variation from day to day even when striving to keep as many of the variables as consistent as possible.
 That large variation means that only sizable effects could be detected.